cbor-wg/CBORbis/j.md

 0x00) as long as the application can decode an integer of the given size.

-The preferred encoding for a floating-point value is the shortest floating-point encoding that preserves its value, e.g., 0xf94580 for the number 5.5, and 0xfa45ad9c00 for the number 5555.5, unless the CBOR-based protocol specifically excludes the use of the shorter floating-point encodings.
+The preferred encoding for a floating point value is the shortest floating point encoding that preserves its value, e.g., 0xf94580 for the number 5.5, and 0xfa45ad9c00 for the number 5555.5, unless the CBOR-based protocol specifically excludes the use of the shorter floating point encodings.
 For NaN values, a shorter encoding is preferred if zero-padding the shorter significand towards the right reconstitutes the original NaN value (for many applications, the single NaN encoding 0xf97e00 will suffice).